LustraCorp/lustrashop/svelte-storefront-medusa.md

 ## Step-by-Step Guide

+### Prerequisites
+- Ensure you have Node.js (version 22.10.0 or higher) and PostgreSQL installed.

 ### 1. Set Up Medusa Backend
-- Ensure you have Node.js and PostgreSQL installed.
 - Create a new Medusa project:
   ```bash
   npx create-medusa-app@latest medusa-backend